SysBioInra/bipsim/source/README.md

-BiPSim: stochastic simulation of cell processes
+BiPSim: stochastic simulation of sequence-based cell processes
 ===================================================

 A Gillespie-based simulator used to simulate biological processes